adalbertocajueiro/edscorbot-c-cpp/README.md

 The main use of this project is to provide a first version of the real server to be embedded into the arm.

-the implementation follows the [Async API specification](https://app.swaggerhub.com/apis-docs/ADALBERTOCAJUEIRO_1/ed-scorbot_async/1.0.0), establishing all channels/topics and the data to be exchanged between applications.
+The implementation follows the [Async API specification](https://app.swaggerhub.com/apis-docs/ADALBERTOCAJUEIRO_1/ed-scorbot_async/1.0.0), establishing all channels/topics and the data to be exchanged between applications.

 ### Tools Information
 This project has been developed using the following tools: